lewis-worsley/hangman/README.md

 - Player scores would not update after each round.
 This was fixed by moving their respective variables outside the function and adding a global scope to the variables in the play_game().
 - The goodbye screen would repeat it multiple times depending on how many times the player decided to play.
 To fix this, an exit() was added.
+- ASCII Art Generator: after testing the game, the font art style for opening title and goodbye screens appeared to cause alignment issues where the art wouldn't remain intact.
+So I decided to remove the art and replace them with text.

 <br>